After this course, learners will be able to:

 Truth #3.
 Everyone will have to work outside of their comfort zones- students, employees, managers, and owners alike.

 Managers are taught to manage things like budgeting and forecasting.
 They're not prepared to be leaders.
 Essentially, they're working to evaluate performance and counsel on issues around that performance.
 Some managers may have been taught to hire or fire staff people.
 I personally never received that kind of training.
-It was something that I've had to learn over the years, and it's not easy, and is task-based.
-It's mechanical.
+It was something that I've had to learn over the years.

 Mission.
 Leadership, on the other hand, is taking the opposite view.
 The traditional view of management may assume that the manager's job is to run an apparatus like an audiology department or a team of audiologists in a setting, and there are clear inputs and outputs expected from their job.
 The manager keeps the machine running smoothly, and in that worldview, the people on the manager's team are essential machine parts.
 They're interchangeable.
 They're hired into a role.
 They perform the job.
 They meet the goals or standards, or they don't.
 Leadership is the opposite.
 Leadership believes that the energy on your team powers everything that you'll accomplish.
 Also, that machine can change when it makes sense to change it.
 Maybe your machine should change, or perhaps it's just junk, and you have to trash it and invent something completely new because people are creative.
 Machines, in general, are not.
 We have to look at that as being part of our mission.
 We also have to create more self-awareness.
 Again, that old fashioned command and control view of management didn't require that a manager look in the mirror, but leadership requires that activity every day.